Buying Cabinet Tips - What To Look For

 Frameless Cabinet Drawing.

 Frameless AKA Full Access or Eurostyle cabinets started to become popular in the U.S. during the 1980's when European cabinet companies started marketing them in the states.
 Today, the lower priced ones are often sold as ready to assemble (RTA) cabinets.
 The sales pitch of this design is that without the frame there is more room for storage.
-Which is true, but the amount of room gained is minimal.
+Which is "kind of" true - the inside of the cabinet box doesn't change, only the drawer box size changes by a small amount.
 The marketers now call these cabinets "full access" instead of using the original name "frameless" because Americans were use to a frame and offering no frame became a negative selling point.

 Cabinets that have no frame are similar to a shoe box.
 The shape of the box can be altered by applying force to the end panels.
 This can be observed if you swing a cabinet door on the end of a cabinet run and watch the cabinet end flex.
 Over years of use, this will open joints and contribute to construction instability.
-The lower priced frameless cabinets often use poor construction methods and weak substrates like particle board panels that can lose the fight against daily use.
+The lower priced frameless cabinets often use poor construction methods and weak substrates like particle board panels that can lose the fight against daily use rapidly.
+We often are asked to replace kitchens where the doors are sagging, end panels are pulling apart, or cabinets have fallen off the wall.

 Frameless cabinets have doors and drawers that almost touch each other.
 That is called full overlay.
 If you like the modern look of full overlay doors and drawers but want a more stable cabinet, framed cabinets can be built with full overlay doors and drawer heads.
 When designing a kitchen, please tell your designer that you want framed cabinets with tight spaces between doors and drawers.